AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 *Breathe in, this is the only equation in the article*

-Each of these matrices is related to one token (*a token is a word part that LLMs are trained on*).
+Each of row of these matrices is related to one token (*a token is a word part that LLMs are trained on*).

 <p align="center">
   <img src="/assets/images/token_example.png" alt="Alt text" style="max-width: 100%;">
   <em style="font-size: 0.8em;">Figure 1.
 Example of tokens seen by ChatGPT</em>
 </p>

-At inference, tokens are generated one by one which requires a lot of these dot-products between these matrices for each token in the sequence.
+At inference, tokens are generated one by one which requires a lot of dot-products between these matrices for each token in the sequence.
 In pure PyTorch, these matrices are re-computed from scratch at each generation, even for tokens that were already seen.
 So, everytime a new token is generated, everything is forgotten, and the sequence with the new token is fed back.
 This is why it is slow, and gets slower with longer sequences.

 <p align="center">
   <img src="/assets/images/pytorch_decoding.gif" alt="Transformers-based decoding in PyTorch" />
   <em style="font-size: 0.8em;">Figure 2.
 Transformers-based decoding in pure PyTorch</em>
 </p>

-Instead of re-computing all these matrices from scratch, it is better to cache the matrices of past tokens in memory.
+Instead of re-computing all these matrices from scratch, it is better to cache the rows of past tokens in memory.
 Ideally GPU memory for fast reads.
 This would avoid wasting GPU resources on redundant computations.

 <p align="center">
   <img src="/assets/images/memory_management_decoding.gif" alt="Transformers-based decoding with memory management" />